-- 1. Collect, assemble, edit, and arrange for publication of the NCWSS Proceedings, and prepare copies for mailing and send to the Executive Secretary for mailing. - 2.
-Report to the Board of Directors on the costs of publication and revenues from sales and offer suggestions for any improvements in the editorial activities of the NCWSS. - 3.
-Prepare a notebook containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.
+- 1. Collect, assemble, edit, index, and arrange for electronic publication of the NCWSS Proceedings. - 2.
+Post abstracts on the NCWSS.org website for availability the Monday of the NCWSS Annual Meeting and provide notification to the NCWSS membership when the abstracts are posted. - 3.
+Report to the Board of Directors on the abstract submission process and offer suggestions for any improvements in the editorial activities of the NCWSS. - 4.
+Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.